Travel details

 Göreme Panorama

-Göreme Panorama is a popular viewpoint where you can overlook Cappadocia's strange rock formations and valleys.
+Göreme Panorama is a popular viewpoint where you can overlook Cappadocia's rock formations and valleys.

-A distinctive rock landscape known as "fairy chimneys" spreads out, offering a view unique to Cappadocia.
+A distinctive landscape of rocks known as "fairy chimneys" spreads out, offering a quintessential Cappadocian view.

-At sunrise and sunset the color of the rock faces changes with the light, creating photogenic scenery that captivates many people.
+At sunrise and sunset, the color of the rock faces changes with the light, creating stunning scenes popular for photography.

 [Japanese Guide]